Sparrowhawk Class 2025 - 2026

 Find out what the children will be learning and the vital vocabulary that the children will encounter.

-Geography Knowledge Organiser - Antarctica
+History Knowledge Organiser - Magnificent Maya

-Science Knowledge Organiser- Earth and Space
+Science Knowledge Organiser- Light

 Our Class Text